Buying & Selling a House With a Section 106 Agreement

 The best route to the best deal on a mortgage for a Section 106 property is to speak to an independent expert.

-If you’re considering buying a property that has a restrictive covenant in place, our broker matching service will pair you with a Section 106 property specialist to ensure you get the right rate with no hassle.
+If you’re considering buying a property with a restrictive covenant, our broker matching service will pair you with a Section 106 property specialist to ensure you get the right rate without hassle.

 Maximise your chance of approval with a dedicated specialist broker